nielswh/pdf-ocr/README.md

 # pdf-ocr
-node module that will do OCR on PDFs that do not contain text
+node module that will do OCR on PDFs that do not contain searchable text.

 ## Inspired from pdf-extract
 [https://www.npmjs.com/package/pdf-extract] by Noah Isaacson.
 Many of the ideas initial design are from this project.

 ## Difference from pdf-extract
-- Uses ES6 javascript
+- Uses ES6 javascript syntax.
-- using Promises instead of callbacks
+- Uses Promises instead of callbacks
-- allows for extracting only the first page of the PDF to OCR (primary reason this was written for my own selfish reason!)
+- Option to OCR just the first page of the PDF. (primary reason this was written for my own selfish reason!)
-- does not do searchable PDFs.
-Primary reason was it was next to impossible to get poppler instead on Windows.
-In the future I may add this
+- Currently does not OCR searchable PDFs.
+Plenty of options out there that does this.
-- if you need searchable PDFs, then I recommend using pdf-extract.
+- If you need to OCR searchable PDFs, I recommend using pdf-extract instead.

 ## Installation

 `npm install pdf-ocr --save`

-After the installed, the following binaries need to be on in the path in order for the module to work.
+After installing, the following binaries list below will need to be on your system as well as in the paths in your environment settings.

 ### OSX

 **pdftk**
 [http://www.pdflabs.com/docs/install-pdftk/](http://www.pdflabs.com/docs/install-pdftk/)

-- If you are installing on Siera or High Siera, you'll need to make sure you grab pdftk_server-2.02-mac_osx-10.11-setup.pkg
+- If you're installing on OSX Sierra or High Sierra, you'll need to make sure you use pdftk_server-2.02-mac_osx-10.11-setup.pkg
-- Other versions, seemed to hang and not return any results.
+- Other versions, seemed to hang the process.
+If the tests fail, this could the main reason why.

 **ghostscript**
 ``` bash